Intended to be Amended

 The Constitution wasn't our first founding document, and has been amended 27 times.
 It can be changed again.

 It would take weeks for the selected few to arrive.
-Madison saw this both as time not to be wasted and as an opportunity.
+Madison saw this as both time not to be wasted and an opportunity.
 He spent those weeks writing up the Virginia plan for the new Constitution.
 Madison wanted his ideas at the forefront of the discussion.

-So a group got together under the guise of improving the Articles of Confederation, although both Madison and Hamilton intended from the beginning to toss out the Articles and make a brand new founding document.
+So, a group got together under the guise of improving the Articles of Confederation.
+However, both Madison and Hamilton intended from the beginning to toss out the Articles and make a brand new founding document.

 There wasn’t time to write an entire ruleset with extreme precision and rigorous detail.
 America needed a solution fast.
-This is why, from the very beginning, the Constitution was viewed as a living document that would get amended over time to fix issues and to grow as the country grew.
+This is why, from the very beginning, the Constitution was viewed as a living document that would be amended over time to fix issues and grow as the country grew.

 Madison’s plan of having a proposal ready for the start of the convention paid off.
 The first two months of the convention were spent discussing all of the aspects of the Virginia Plan.

-Only 74 people were invited to the convention.
-At the time the US had a population of almost 3 million.
-Of those 74, only 55 ever showed up and only 30 stayed the full time.
+Only 74 people were invited to the convention, and at the time, the US had a population of almost 3 million.
+Of those 74, only 55 showed up, and only 30 stayed the full time.

-In the end, 39 signatures made it onto the Constitution as several members left before the convention ended and others who stayed refused to sign as they didn’t agree with the final document.
+In the end, 39 signatures made it onto the Constitution.
+Several members left before the convention ended, and others who stayed refused to sign because they disagreed with the final document.

-Rhode Island had boycotted the convention all together because they felt it was a play to take power away from the states to give it to the federal government, which it was.
+Rhode Island had boycotted the convention altogether because they felt it was a play to take power away from the states and give it to the federal government, which it was.
 Rhode Island also refused to adopt the Constitution until the Bill of Rights was created.
 Amendments that ensured a certain level of freedom for both states and citizens.

 The road to getting the original states to ratify the Constitution was difficult.
 People were weary of it for numerous reasons.
 Some of the resistance was how much power was going to the federal government.
 Another aspect was that the document was flawed.

 This is why they got to work on the Bill of Rights so quickly.
 The country also adopted the motto of “Vote now, amend later”.
-A message that succinctly stated it was understood that the Constitution was flawed, but it was a living document that could continue to be adjusted over time.
-And the fact that the country was in a dire, precarious position that necessitated adopting a new set of rules without delay in order to get the nation back on solid footing.
+It was a message that succinctly stated it was understood that the Constitution was flawed, but it was a living document that could continue to be adjusted over time, and the fact that the country was in a dire, precarious position that necessitated adopting a new set of rules without delay to get the nation back on solid footing.

-If there is ever any doubt on how malleable the Constitution is: The Bill of Rights was introduced during the first Congress in 1789, just one year after the original document was ratified.
-Only one year old and it needed 10 amendments already.
+If there is ever any doubt about how malleable the Constitution is, the Bill of Rights was introduced during the first Congress in 1789, just one year after the original document was ratified.
+It was only one year old, and it already needed ten amendments.

 The amendments didn’t stop there: